-He also assured that there would be no staff layoffs and the merged entity will have a staff strength of about 900 employees.
+He also assured that there would be no staff layoffs and the merger will have a staff strength of about 900 employees.
 Both agencies will continue to operate from their separate offices due to existing leases.

-Spring is responsible for assisting Singapore’s start-ups and small and medium sized enterprises in areas such as financing, capability and management development, technology and innovation, while IE Singapore promotes international trade, and partners Singapore companies to help them go global.
+Spring is responsible for assisting Singapore’s start-ups and small and medium-sized enterprises.
+Areas include financing, capability, and management development, technology and innovation.
+Meanwhile, IE Singapore promotes international trade and partners with Singapore companies to help them go global.

 Speaking at the opening of the Singapore Business Federation’s new office along Robinson Road recently, Iswaran noted that both agencies have developed strong networks and deep expertise in their respective functions.

-According to him, IE helped more than 24,000 enterprises with their overseas expansion in the first half of last year, while Spring helped build capabilities in SMEs through projects that are expected to generate S$4 billion in value-add.
+According to him, IE helped more than 24,000 enterprises with their overseas expansion in the first half of last year.
+Moreover, Spring helped build capabilities in SMEs through projects that will generate S$4 billion in value-add.

 “However, we are in a new phase of economic development,” said Iswaran, adding that with tighter domestic constraints, external demand will be an even more important driver of growth.

 Singaporean companies, said Iswaran, must be able to respond effectively to political and economic shifts, shorter technology cycles and business model disruptions.